atilanaufal/RocPaSors/README.md

 ### Asset and Runtime Inclusion

-The project is configured to include all asset files under `RocPaSors\Assets\Images` and `RocPaSors\Assets\Sounds` in both build output and publish output.
+The project is configured to include all asset files under `Assets\Images` and `Assets\Sounds` in both build output and publish output.
 This ensures that UI assets, sound effects, and icon assets are available in the deployed package.

 ### Installer Behavior